org-arl/VirtualAcousticOcean.jl/docs/grogu-protocol.md

-# Grogu UDP protocol
+# Grogu UDP real-time streaming protocol

 ## Overview

-The Grogu UDP protocol allows a Grogu baseband service to access ADC/DAC over a network using UDP packets.
-Both, the Grogu server (henceforth referred to as `grogud`) and a Grogu client listen on 2 UDP ports: the _command_ port and the _data_ port.
+The Grogu UDP real-time streaming protocol allows a Grogu baseband service to access ADC/DAC over a network using UDP packets.
+Both, the Grogu server (henceforth referred to as `grogud`, provided by Virtual Acoustic Ocean or a hardware driver on a modem) and a Grogu client (typically a baseband service in a modem) listen on 2 UDP ports: the _command_ port and the _data_ port.
 All communications over the command ports use ASCII JSON messages.
 All communications over the data ports use a binary PDU format.

 ## Command protocol

-Any command sent by a client to grogud command port (default port 9809) is called a _request_.
-The grogud may, if necessary, respond to a request with a _response_ to the UDP port from which the request came (client's command port).
-Sometimes grogud may send unsolicited _notifications_ on the same port.
+Any command sent by a client to `grogud` command port (default port `9809`) is called a _request_.
+The `grogud` may, if necessary, respond to a request with a _response_ to the UDP port from which the request came (client's command port).
+Sometimes `grogud` may send unsolicited _notifications_ on the same port.

 The JSON messages below show request/response interactions through examples: